 Two days is a popular amount of time for a Great Ocean Road trip.
 You may not be able to see everything along the route, but you’ll get to enjoy those sumptuous views, with plenty of stops offs along the way.

 On the second day, arrive early to beat the crowds and view the amazing 12 Apostles.
 After spending an hour or so there, take in the main sights close to the 12 Apostles.
-This includes the Loch Ard Gorge, London Arch and Gibson’s Steps (note: as of late November 2019, they are currently closed for repairs).
+This includes the Loch Ard Gorge, London Arch, and Gibson Steps.

 From there, continue along the coastal route, dropping by the Grotto, Port Fairy, and the Allansford Cheeseworld, before turning around to head back to Melbourne.